Clupai8o0/nmmun/README.md

 1. Deploy the project independently on [Vercel](https://vercel.com/).
 2. Contribute changes to this project.

-Domain is on [NameCheap](https://namecheap.com/), you need only contact the last owner and gain domain access from them (it needs renewal every September 17th).
+Domain is on [NameCheap](https://namecheap.com/), you need only contact the last Head of IT (check [contact information](#contact-information)) and gain domain access from them (it needs renewal every September 17th).

 ## Contributing